Lipschitz geometry and combinatorics of circular snakes: Introduction

-For the normally embedded singularities the inner and outer metrics are equivalent, thus the two classifications are the same.
-It was proved in \cite{KurdykaOrro97} that any semialgebraic set can be decomposed into the union of finitely many normally embedded semialgebraic sets.
-Later, Birbrair and Mostowski called this decomposition a ``pancake decomposition'' in \cite{LBirbMosto2000NormalEmbedding} and they used Kurdyka's construction to prove that any semialgebraic set is inner Lipschitz equivalent to a normally embedded semialgebraic set.
+When $X$ is a surface germ, the problems above have different outcomes.
+The inner classification problem was solved by Birbrair in \cite{birbrair1999local} and \cite{birbrairOminimal}, but the outer classification problem remains open.
+For the Lipschitz normally embedded singularities, the inner and outer metrics are equivalent, and thus, the two classifications are the same.
+It was proved in \cite{KurdykaOrro97} that any semialgebraic set can be decomposed into the union of finitely many Lipschitz normally embedded semialgebraic sets.
+Later, Birbrair and Mostowski called this decomposition a ``pancake decomposition'' in \cite{LBirbMosto2000NormalEmbedding} and they used Kurdyka's construction to prove that any semialgebraic set is inner Lipschitz equivalent to a Lipschitz normally embedded semialgebraic set.

-Classification of surface germs with respect to the outer metric is much more complicated.
+The classification of surface germs with respect to the outer metric is much more complicated.
 A singular germ $X$ can be considered as the family ${X_t}$ of its links (intersections with the spheres of a small radius $t > 0$).
-Thus Lipschitz geometry of $X$ can be understood as the dynamics of $X_t$ as $t \rightarrow 0$.
+Hence, the Lipschitz geometry of $X$ can be understood as the dynamics of $X_t$ as $t \rightarrow 0$.
 For this purpose one investigates the “Valette link” of $X$, the family of arcs in $X$ parameterized by the distance to the origin.
 The outer Lipschitz invariants of $X$ are described in terms of the tangency orders between those arcs.
+Other outer Lipschitz invariants were developed in order to distinguish two germs, such as volume growth introduced in \cite{metric-homology}, the vanishing homology in \cite{vanishing-homology}, and the moderately discontinuous homology, defined in the seminal paper \cite{moderately-homology} and studied for real surface germs in \cite{moderately-homology-surfaces}.